drcscodes/drcs.codes/docs/ai/slides/probabilistic-temporal-reasoning.md

 - Task is to assess current state of the patient -- blood sugar and insulin levels -- in order to choose patient's food intake and insulin dose.

-- Blood sugar levels and measurements thereof can change rapidly over time, depending on recent food intake and insulin doses, metabolic activity, the time of day, and so on.
+- Blood sugar levels and their measurements can change rapidly over time, depending on recent food intake, insulin doses, metabolic activity, the time of day, and so on.

-- To assess the current state from the history of evidence and to predict the outcomes of treatment actions, we must model these changes.
+- To assess the current state from the history of evidence and predict the outcomes of treatment actions, we must model these changes.

 Other examples:

 - Robot location tracking
 - Tracking national economic activity
-- Interpreting written or spoken sequences of words.
+- Interpreting written or spoken sequences of words

 ## Discrete-Time Models